julien-muke/react-app-ec2-terraform/README.md

 touch main.tf
 ```

-2. Open main.tf in your text editor, paste in the configuration below, and save the file.
+2. Open main.tf in your text editor (VS Code), copy and paste the configuration below.

+⚠️Note: This script provisions an EC2 instance, installs Nginx, and deploys your React app.

 ```bash